Land we own – Local Authority land-holdings

 Our local councils own land, managed to secure public access, conserve wildlife habitats, protect our drinking water and provide other public benefits.

-The Sussex Wildlife Trust is concerned for the future of this land and its natural capital if sold off.
+The Sussex Wildlife Trust is concerned for the future of this land and its natural capital if it is sold off.

 What can we do?